June 18, 2016 • 12 min read

 SaaS is short for “software as a service,” and is a blog focused on software delivery via the cloud.
 The discussions on this site are very helpful for companies providing SaaS or cloud computing services.

 This is a blog started by David Skok, who is a five-time co-founder and venture capitalist.
-This has become Skok’s way for sharing his experiences with other startups and entrepreneurs.
+This has become Skok’s way of sharing his experiences with other startups and entrepreneurs.

 forEntrepreneurs is an online resource and magazine for startups of all kinds, and has been voted the number 1 website for entrepreneurs by Inc. Magazine, and ranked 2nd on the list of 100 Best Websites for Entrepreneurs by Forbes Magazine.